These Emotionally Intelligent Habits Can Make You A Better Listener

 There are many ways to listen.
 Why not do it with feeling?

 This article is adapted with permission of the publisher, John Wiley & Sons, Inc., from the forthcoming Impromptu: Leading in the Moment by Judith Humphrey.
 Copyright© 2018 by John Wiley & Sons, Inc. All rights reserved.
-This book will be available at all bookstores and online booksellers on December 4.
+This book is currently available for preorder and will be available at all bookstores and online booksellers on December 11.